 September, October, November is the time that many sailboats head south, either to spend the winter in the Canary Islands, or to sail across the Atlantic.
 Many of them welcome or even need extra crew members to make the voyage more fun, less tiring, safer, and more affordable.

 I’ve written blogs and a book on hitchhiking / crewing on sailboats.
+It has been my lifestyle for many years, sailing +40.000 nautical miles on many different sailing vessels, of which 5 times across the Atlantic ocean.
 If you’re excited about this as a way of travel but have no idea where to start, you don’t have sailing experience, explore the blogs, my book, the ocean nomads community and my brand new Sailboat Travel Discovery course to learn all about travelling by sail as a crew member.

 2. Take a ferry from mainland Spain to the Canary Islands.